Here is a quick summary how to choose the best hairdressing scissors or barber shears by size and style:

 Scissors are measured in inches.
-The size is measured from the tip of the blade to the end of the handle.
+Choose the size is measured from the tip of the blade to the end of the handle.

-Barbers typically use 6.5" inch and 7" inch for over the comb and other barber techniques
+Barbers typically choose 6.5" inch and 7" inch scissors (longer blades) for over the comb and other barber techniques

-Hairdressers typically use 5.5" and 6" inches scissors for 80% of hairdressing techniques
+Hairdressers typically choose 5.5" and 6" inches scissors as they cover 80% of hairdressing techniques

 Offset handle styles or more ergonomic.
-This reduces fatigue while cutting.
+Choosing offset handles reduce fatigue while cutting.

 Convex edge blades are sharper and offer more precision while hair cutting

 Japanese 440C, VG10 and German Steel are the best materials for hairdressing and barber scissors.
 Higher quality steel keeps your blades sharper for longer.

 Discover the hair scissor size that suits you best.
 More modest measured scissors somewhere in the range of 4.5″ and 5.5″ make a more exact shape with regards to trimming hair.
 While longer scissors, 6″ or more, are better for strategies, for example, utilizing the scissor over the comb method, point cutting and other techniques.

 Quick Tips On Choosing Scissors: